 What is the difference between natural and chemical-based sunscreen?
 Natural sunscreens create a natural, physical barrier to the sun’s harmful rays whereas chemical-based sunscreens utilise a chemical barrier.
 Natural sunscreens usually contain Zinc Oxide which provides a film on top of the skin that reflects and scatters UV light.
 While absorbing UV rays, chemical-based sunscreens penetrate the skin with ‘nasty’ chemicals that are endocrine disruptors, i.e, they have a hormonal effect on humans..

 Zinc Oxide has been used in skincare products for centuries.
+Today, Zinc Oxide is typically derived synthetically from the mineral zincite.
 Studies demonstrate that Zinc Oxide doesn’t harm coral unlike oxybenzone and octinoxate, two of the most toxic chemical ingredients that do harm coral and are found in 40% of sunscreens within the Australian market.
 Zinc Oxide doesn’t dissolve in seawater so it settles on the seafloor where it becomes buried in sediment, like silt.